Mirror Trading

 Does Mirror Trading Work?

-Mirror trading is a strategy that is successful for thousands of traders around the globe.
+Mirror trading is a strategy that is successful some traders around the globe.
 However, those looking to get involved should complete thorough research into the practice as it can be risky.
 Ensure the Master Trader you copy has a proven track record of success across a long period of time.
 If you’re using an algorithm or EA, ensure it has been thoroughly backtested before you tie it to your account.

 Is Mirror Trading A Pyramid Scheme?